thoughtspot/thoughtspot.github.io/_appliance/azure/installing-azure.md

 {: id="node-step-3"}
 ### Step 3: Prepare node configuration
 1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example).
-Run `vim nodes.config` to edit the file.
-    ```
-    $ vim nodes.config
-    ```
-    {% include note.html content="Some of the information in the <code>nodes.config</code> file may be pre-populated from earlier steps.
-For example, if you specified an IP address while creating VMs, that IP address might already be present in your <code>nodes.config</code> file." %}
 2. Fill in the areas specified in [Parameters of the nodes.config file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.<br>
 If you have additional nodes, complete each node within the nodes.config file in the same way.